 You will receive a T5 tax form recording the dividend paid out each year.
 You simply submit this form with your annual tax filing.

-Payments for registered investments are made in cash into your CWCF registered account.
+Payments for registered investments are made in cash into your CWCF or Questrade registered account.
 This money can be withdrawn (a fee applies), moved to a registered account with another organization (a fee applies), or transferred to another investment within the CWCF.

 Yes, you can transfer your investment with CED Co-op to a new registered account with the Canadian Worker Co-op Federation (CWCF).
 The CWCF will charge a fee for this transaction.
 Please contact us for more information.